-According to the Law on Enforcement, once a decision on recognition comes into effect, the applicant must le the following documents with the Department of Enforcement to implement the court's decision:
+According to the Law on Enforcement, once a decision on recognition comes into effect, the applicant must file the following documents with the Department of Enforcement to implement the court's decision:

 - A request for enforcement;

-- A copy of the foreign judgment, with certified Vietnamese translation.3
+- A copy of the foreign judgment, with certified Vietnamese translation; and

 Within five working days from receipt of the dossier and request for enforcement, the Chief of the Department must issue a decision and assign an enforcer to execute the foreign judgment against the judgment debtor.
-On receipt of the decision, the enforcer must notify the judgment debtor and give him a period of no more than 15 days to comply voluntarily.
-If the judgment debtor does not do so, the judgment will be enforced.4 If the judgment is enforced, the judgment debtor must bear all costs of enforcement.5
+On receipt of the decision, the enforcer must notify the judgment debtor and give him a period of no more than 10 days to comply voluntarily.
+If the judgment debtor does not do so, the judgment will be enforced.4 If the judgment is enforced, the judgment debtor must bear all costs served for such enforcement.5

 To prevent the judgment debtor from concealing or destroying his property, the enforcer has the right to promptly seize assets.
 Seized assets will be auctioned,6 especially in the event the parties fail to agree on the delivery of the assets.7

-To enforce a foreign judgment, an individual judgment holder or an organization has ve years from the date the court's decision comes into force in which to enforce the judgment.8
+To enforce a foreign judgment, an individual judgment holder or an organization has five years from the date the court's decision comes into force in which to enforce the judgment.8

-Furthermore, article 348 of the Civil Litigation Code stipulates that the state must ensure the transfer abroad of monies and assets received from the enforcement of the foreign judgment.
-However, no regulation to implement article 3 4 8 has yet been introduced .
+Furthermore, article 429 of the Civil Litigation Code stipulates that the state must ensure the transfer abroad of monies and assets received from the enforcement of the foreign judgment.
+However, no regulation to implement article 429 has yet been introduced.
 Therefore, at present, there is no certainty that the state will assist in the transfer abroad of money and assets obtained as a result of enforcement of a foreign judgment.

 § 80:6 Court fees, lawyers' costs, and interest

-The terms "cost" and "fee" are de ned by the Ordinance on Costs and Fees of 28 August 2001 of the Standing Committee of the National Assembly.
-The Ordinance on Costs and Fees states that:
+The terms "cost" and "fee" are defined by the Law on Costs and Fees of 25 November 2015 of the National Assembly, which will come into force on 1 January 2017.
+The Law on Costs and Fees states that:

-Court fees are governed by Ordinance Number 10/2009/PL UBTVQH12 of 27 February 2009 on Court Costs and Fees.
-According to the List of Court Costs and Fees issued together with the Ordinance, the applicant must pay fees at the following rates when it submits a request to the Ministry:
+Court fees are governed by Resolution Number 326/2016/ UBTVQH14 of 30 December 2016 on rates of collection, exemption, reduction, collection, remittance, management and use of court costs and fees (the "Resolution on Court Costs and Fees").
+According to the List of Court Costs and Fees issued together with the Resolution, the applicant must pay fees in the amount of VND 3 million when it submits a request to the Ministry or to the court.